Conditions

 References

 • 2.
 Spiro DM, Tay KY, Arnold DH, Dziura JD, Baker MD, Shapiro ED.
-Wait-and-See Treatment of Acute Otitis Media.
+Wait-and-see prescription for the treatment of acute otitis media: a randomized controlled trial.
 JAMA.
 Sep 2006;296:1235-1241.

 • 3.
-Otitis Media on eMedicine
+Management of Acute Otitis Media on eMedicine

 • 4.
 Little P, Gould C, Moore M, Warner G, Dunleavey J, Williamson I. Predictors of poor outcome and benefits from antibiotics in children with acute otitis media: pragmatic randomised trial.
 BMJ.
 2002 Jul 6;325(7354):22